-For the Spring 2019 semester, all students will be eligible to enroll in our transfer-level English course, English 1A.
+For the Fall 2020 semester, all students will be eligible to enroll in our transfer-level English course, English 1A.

 EMLS classes will still be offered.
 We have three levels of EMLS classes.
 These are for students whose first language is not English and who need English language instruction before they take English 1A.

-These students should go to the Assessment Center to take the placement test to find out which level is most appropriate.
+These students should contact firstname.lastname@example.org at the Assessment Center to schedule an appointment to take a placement test to find out which level is most appropriate.

-For the Spring 2019 semester, all students will be eligible to enroll in transfer-level math courses.
+For the Fall 2020 semester, all students will be eligible to enroll in transfer-level math courses.

 There are several math pathways that students can choose from, and it is important that you work with a counselor to select the pathway that is right for your major and educational goal.